 Or that Treryn Dinas, St Michael’s Mount and Carn Brea are aligned?
 Or Cape Cornwall, Zennor Hill and St Ives Head?
 Or St Michael's Mount, Trencrom Hill and St Ives Head?
 These alignments are more exact than the one mentioned in the paragraph above.

 So is this ‘chance’, or does it suggest a level of beauty and magic that somehow even affects the way topography has evolved?
 If indeed it is pure chance, it’s a very elegant, remarkable kind of chance.

 Onto this topographical canvas in Penwith was laid a geomantic system that makes use of prominent physical markers such as hills and cliff castles as its basis.
-At first, this was probably intuitive - choosing sacred sites because it simply felt right - but a millennium later, in the bronze age, there was more of a system to it.
+At first, in the neolithic, this was probably intuitive - choosing sacred sites because it simply felt right - but a millennium later, in the bronze age, there was more of a system to it.

 Carn Galva with Watch Croft peeking up behind it, from Zennor Hill